DIGITALLNature/DigitallRegistrationPower/README.md

 # Installation
 You can install this package via CLI: `dotnet add package dgt.registration`.

-If you want to install it in a project that is in a subdirectory give the path to the directory containing the `csproj` file or the path to the `csproj` like this: `dotnet add src/MyProject package dgt.registration`.
+If you want to install it in a project in a subdirectory give the path to the directory containing the `csproj` file or the path to the `csproj` like this: `dotnet add src/MyProject package dgt.registration`.

 # Usage
 The library provides the following annotations